Keenpoint/mongodb-sync-indexes/README.md

 {"newKey2":1} -> myCollectionName
 ```

-However, if you want to display this message only after being sure the index was inserted in the collection, use the event "createdIndex" instead:
+However, if you want to display this message only after being sure the index was inserted in the collection, use the event *createdIndex* instead:

 ```javascript
 var eventHandler = syncIndexes(indexList, collection, {log: false}, callback);